 While it is a little far from the likes of Central Park, it has great transport options, and it is close to Brooklyn.

-Battery Park is less than 10 minutes walk away for Ellis Island tours.
+Battery Park is less than 10-minute walk away for Ellis Island tours.

 Save for later!

 There’s never a bad time to visit New York; there’s also something new and wonderful to see no matter what time of year (or what time of day you visit).

 Finding things to do in NYC at night may feel difficult because you want to see and do it all, but we hope using this guide will help you narrow down your choices to the things that you’ll love the most – and whatever you don’t get to see on this trip will always be there for your next one.